 As soon as possible after the season, round up stands and move them indoors to a shed, barn or storage unit.
 Hang them on walls to avoid indoor rodent attacks, and put out plenty of rodent poison.
 This is the perfect time for a close inspection of your stands.

-Check for Chewing Rodents love chewing on anything soft and supple—including stand parts.
+Rodents love chewing on anything soft and supple—including stand parts.
 Treestands that utilize fabric straps, regardless of the ruggedness, are susceptible to the gnawing actions of rodents.
 Do you remember all of those annoying squirrels?
 Black bears also relish biting and tearing on soft components of stands.

 The majority of stands have some sort of cloth strap to attach to the tree.
 Plus, many hunters leave safety straps and ropes in favorite trees.
 Even a quick nibble from a squirrel could jeopardize their security effectiveness.
 Replace any strap or rope that has been gnawed or is frayed.
 Also heed the service life of safety straps; many manufacturers recommend replacing these straps every three to five years.